 Invalid email addresses are often one of the main reasons emails aren’t delivered, bounce, or aren’t accepted to a delivery list.
-If this happens to you, don't sweat!
-It’s actually a pretty common problem in email marketing, and it can be fixed - today we are going to walk you through how to do it.
+If this happens to you, don’t sweat!
+It’s a pretty common problem in email marketing, and it can be fixed - today I will walk you through how to do it.

 First, let’s understand what invalid email addresses are and why this issue occurs:

 Basically, an invalid email address is an incorrect email address - It’s an address that either never existed, or doesn’t exist anymore, and it can’t be used to send an email.

 Now, invalid email addresses are pretty common in email lists.
 Larger databases can contain somewhere between 5% to 30% invalid email addresses.
 These are numbers that, even for a large-scale email list, can cause quite a bit of trouble, like damage to your sending reputation, so it’s important to do a little bit of maintenance work when this occurs.

 In order to fix an invalid email address, it helps first to understand how to recognize one and why it happens.
 Let’s take a look at why these addresses show up in your email lists in the first place: